 What: In true Relais & Chateux style, diners can relax safe in the knowledge that not a detail will go unmissed from their Christmas Day experience at Hans’ Bar & Grill.
 Tables will be laid to perfection to create an idyllic homely experience without any of the stresses of hosting.
-The menu offers all the traditional options with the addition of some wintery classics like a twice baked cheddar soufflé with wholegrain mustard cream and pan fried halibut with salsify, chestnuts and red wine.
+The menu offers all the traditional options with the addition of some other wintery classics.

 Where: 11 Cadogan Gardens, SW3 2RJ

 What: In a location that oozes glamour and sophistication The Cinnamon Club is a wonderful venue for a bountiful banquet to celebrate the big day of festivities.
 The innovative menu sees familiar Christmas suspects given an exotic Indian twist – a clove flavoured goose breast comes with a Chettinad kuruma sauce and Brussel sprout poriyal whilst their Christmas pudding is spiced with Garam masala and served with warming cinnamon custard.
 For those looking for something a bit different this Christmas but without straying too far from the classics this is the perfect compromise.

 Where: The Old Westminster Library, Great Smith Street, SW1P 3BU

 How much: £125pp including a seasonal aperitif